 Stator Voltage Control is a method used to control the speed of an Induction Motor.
 The speed of a three-phase induction motor can be varied by varying the supply voltage.
 As we already know that the torque developed is proportional to the square of the supply voltage and the slip at the maximum torque is independent of the supply voltage.
 The variation in the supply voltage does not alter the synchronous speed of the motor.

-The Torque-Speed Characteristics of the three phase Induction motors for varying supply voltage and also for the fan load are shown below.
+The Torque-Speed Characteristics of the three-phase induction motors for varying supply voltage and also for fan load are shown below:

 By varying the supplying voltage, the speed can be controlled.
 The voltage is varied until the torque required by the load is developed, at the desired speed.
 The torque developed is proportional to the square of the supply voltage and the current is proportional to the voltage.

 Hence, to reduce the speed for the same value of the same current, the value of the voltage is reduced and as a result, the torque developed by the motor is reduced.
 This stator voltage control method is suitable for applications where the load torque decreases with the speed.
 For example- In the fan load.